-This section supports groups to identify the drug and alcohol issues in their community.
-It provides guidance on how to gather information and develop an accurate picture of alcohol and drug-related issues in the community.
+This guide supports groups to identify the alcohol and other drug-related issues in their community.
+It provides guidance on how to gather information and develop an accurate picture of alcohol and other drug-related issues in the community.

 It is important to know if there is a problem.

 The process of gathering information and local data will help you to gain an accurate picture of local need.
-The drug and alcohol issues that you identify will form the basis of your Community Action Plan.
+The alcohol and other drug-related issue/s that you identify will form the basis of your Community Action Plan.